jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 ### 312 Prohibition on taking southern scallops for sale outside scallop season
 (1) No person shall take any scallops from the southern scallop fishery, for the purpose of sale, except during the southern scallop season.
 (2) No person shall take any scallops, for the purpose of sale, from any part of fishery management area 7 that is outside the southern scallop fishery.
-(3) For the purposes of this Part, the Minister may from time to time, by notice in the Gazette,— (a) specify any southern scallop season before the season commences:
+(3) For the purposes of this Part, the Minister may from time to time, by notice,— (a) specify any southern scallop season before the season commences:
   (b) vary any southern scallop season while it is current.
 (4) Every person commits an offence and is liable to the penalty set out in section 252(5) who contravenes subsection (1) or subsection (2).
+(5) A notice under subsection (3) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 313 Closure of southern scallop fishery
-(1) If the chief executive is satisfied that, for the purpose of enhancing the southern scallop fishery or ensuring that scallop stocks are harvested efficiently, any part or parts of the fishery ought to be closed to commercial fishing, he or she may from time to time, by notice in the Gazette, prohibit commercial fishers from taking scallops from such part or parts of the fishery as may be specified in the notice.
+(1) If the chief executive is satisfied that, for the purpose of enhancing the southern scallop fishery or ensuring that scallop stocks are harvested efficiently, any part or parts of the fishery ought to be closed to commercial fishing, he or she may from time to time, by notice, prohibit commercial fishers from taking scallops from such part or parts of the fishery as may be specified in the notice.
 (2) Every prohibition under subsection (1) shall have effect for the remainder of the southern scallop season to which it applies.
 (3) Every commercial fisher commits an offence and is liable to the penalty set out in section 252(5) who takes any scallop in contravention of a prohibition made under subsection (1).
+(4) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Part 17 — Repeals, amendments, validations, savings, and transitional provisions